-In May 2021, a survey of the grounds at the former Kamloops Indian Residential school uncovered the remains of 215 children buried at the site.
-While this is the first mass grave identified, it is very likely that each of the 130 residential schools in Canada had a burial site and more will discovered.
+In May 2021, a survey of the grounds at the former Kamloops Indian Residential school in British Columbia uncovered the remains of 215 children buried at the site.
+In June 2021, 751 unmarked graves were discovered in Cowessess, Saskatchewan near the site of the Marieval Indian Residential School.
+It is very likely that each of the 130 residential schools in Canada had a burial site and more will discovered.

 Alberta Hospice Palliative Care Association has long recognized the impact that grief has on every one of us.
 This includes disenfranchised grief, which is grief that is unrecognized by others.
-For example, when First Nations people are told they should get over a loss because it was a long time ago.
-Or when a settler is grieving the death of 215 children they did not know at all.
+For example, when First Nations peoples are told they should get over a loss because it was a long time ago.
+Or when we are grieving the deaths of 966 children we did not know at all.

 Instead of feeling helpless in the face of grief, there is power in learning, advocacy and starting the reconciliation process.